SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

 ### $A^*$ Pathfinding Algorithm {#astarAlgo}

-The $A^*$ search algorithm is a heuristic method for navigating graphs.
-Two common applications for this type of algorithm are the movement of units in a strategy computer game and a mobile \gls{gps} providing directions.
+The $A^*$ search algorithm is a heuristic method for navigating graphs [@Astar].
+Two common applications for this type of algorithm are: (1) the movement of units in a strategy computer game or (2) a mobile phone providing directions via \gls{gps} software.
 The problem is classified by considering a weighted graph of nodes, such as in Figure \ref{fig:weightedGraph}.
 Each node represents some intermediate destination along the way from a *source* to the desired *target*.
 Each edge then has a real valued number corresponding to the *cost* of moving to the next node.

 \begin{figure}[H]
 \centering